 One of the leading causes of death in the United States is heart disease.
 Contributing factors include smoking, high cholesterol and an unhealthy diet.
 Fortunately, if you suffer from high cholesterol and want to get healthier, ginger tea may be able to help.

 Drinking ginger tea can help to lower dangerous triglycerides and LDL cholesterol, known as bad cholesterol.
-Ginger tea can increase circulation and reduce inflammation in arteries while reducing cholesterol, thus alleviating the risk of build-up in arteries that can cause blood clots and heart attacks.
+Ginger tea can increase circulation and reduce inflammation in arteries while reducing cholesterol, thus alleviating the risk of build-up in arteries that can cause blood clots and heart attacks (13).

 Consuming ginger tea can improve cognitive performance in middle-aged individuals, treat dementia and can help to prevent neurological diseases such Alzheimer's disease and Parkinson's.
-Most of these benefits have been attributed to the anti-inflammatory properties of the ginger root.
+Most of these benefits have been attributed to the anti-inflammatory properties of the ginger root (14).

 A 2013 animal study also found a connection between the use of ginger root and Alzheimer's disease symptoms.
 Rats were given varying doses of ginger root extract over a period of 35 days and tested for brain function.
 The rats that were given more than .05 milligrams of ginger root extract showed shorter incidences of memory deficits.
-While more research is needed, there is evidence that ginger root can have an effect delaying the cognitive impacts of Alzheimer's and Parkinson's disease.
+While more research is needed, there is evidence that ginger consumption can have an effect delaying the cognitive impacts of Alzheimer's and Parkinson's disease (16).

 Consuming ginger may can heartburn or indigestion if you are not accustomed to spicy foods.
 Consuming too much ginger can also cause diarrhea so start out with one or two cups per day and see how your body reacts.

 Since ginger can lower blood pressure, you may experience feelings of dizziness or lightheadedness.
 Again, you would have to consume large amounts of ginger to encounter these side effects, so stay within the recommended limits.